thingsboard/thingsboard.github.io/docs/iot-gateway/mqtt.md

 ##### Device attribute updates

-Thingsboard allows to subscribe to changes of shared device attributes from the device application.
+Thingsboard allows subscribing to changes of shared device attributes from the device application.
 See [user guide](/docs/user-guide/attributes/) for more details.

-The "**attributeUpdates**" configuration allows to configure format of corresponding subscription messages.
+The "**attributeUpdates**" configuration allows configuring the format of corresponding subscription messages.

 For example: